tstone/frontbox-rs/README.md

 ### Cues

-Cues are events a system can send to itself.
+Cues are events that a system can send to itself.
 There are four primitive types of cues:

 1. **Once** -- Cue happens exactly once, after a given amount of time has elapsed
 2. **Times** -- Cue happens N times, with an interval in between